Dvpsadmin/performance-dashboard/README.md

 ## Installation
 The very first thing you should do is to FORK this project.
 Once you've forked it you can start customizing your settings.

 To be able to get data from your server in the first place you need to monitor your server with Server Density.
-So go ahead and [sign up for an account](https://www.serverdensity.com/?utm_campaign=perf-dashboard&utm_source=github&medium=repo) at server density.
-(Feel free to make PRs to make this work with other monitoring solutions)
+So go ahead and [sign up for an account](https://www.serverdensity.com/?utm_campaign=perf-dashboard&utm_source=github&medium=repo) at Server Density.
+(Feel free to make PRs to make this work with other monitoring solutions).

 The next step is to start configuring your `conf.yml` to be able to fetch data.
 Use `conf_dev.yml` as a starting point for your configurations or our own configuration in `conf.yml`.
 The first step would be to create barebone configuration that contains the groups and tags that you want to fetch data from.
 Then run `make available`.